-Fair theatre gives dances by Louisiana Indians under the title
+Fair theatre gave dances by Louisiana Indians under the title

 Death of d'Alessandro Scarlatti.

-25 February, Rameau marries Marie-Louise Mangot.
+February 25, Rameau married Marie-Louise Mangot.
 Her father, Jacques,

-mother a woman dancer.
-Marie-Louise is 19 and musician
+mother a dancer.
+Marie-Louise was 19 and she was a

-and singer.
-She is described as having distinguished manners,
+musician and singer.
+She had distinguished manners, a good upbringing,

-union seems to have been happy.
+marriage seems to have been a happy one.
 They had four children :

 2 boys and 2 girls.)